elianeroosli/mimic-fairness-generalizability-casestudy/README.md

 In addition, they have also developped multitasking models that aim to learn all four prediction tasks simultaneously.
-For the frame of this project however, we focus on the modeling of in-hospital mortality (*and possibly decompensation*).
+For the frame of this project however, we focus on the modeling of in-hospital mortality.
 The best-performing model for this task was reported to be the `simple channel-wise LSTM`.
 Hence, we focus on analysing this specific model on bias, demographic fairness and generalizability.